WolfyCodeK/Tetris-AI/README.md

 ## Setup

+#### NOTE: The following has been tested with python version 3.10.5 but should work with other recent python versions.

-1. Within the project's root directory, create a virtual env with python (tested working with version 3.10.5 but should work with other recent python versions)
+1. Within the project's root directory, create a virtual env with python

 ```
     py -m venv env
 ```